 Coverage Options & Discounts

-We considered the financial strength of individual insurance companies (but not marketplaces) as an important factor in our recommendations.
-After all, you don’t want to have to file a claim only to find out your insurance company doesn’t have the financial resources to pay your claim and is selling your policy to a different insurer.
-While this scenario isn’t the worst thing that could happen, it could delay the payout.
+We considered the financial strength of individual insurance companies (but not marketplaces) in our recommendations.
+Nobody wants an insurer that struggles to pay claims and has to sell your policy to a different insurer.
+While this isn’t the worst thing that could happen, it could delay the payout.

 How To Choose the Best Auto Insurance Coverage For Your Needs

-At the very least, you’ll need to purchase your state-mandated minimum coverage if you plan on taking your car out on the road.
-Generally, most states require you to purchase liability coverage which will pay out if you cause property damage or personal injury to others.
+At the very least, you’ll need to buy your state’s mandated minimum coverage before taking your car on the road.
+Most states require liability coverage which would pay if you caused property damage or personal injury to others.

 Reassess Your Auto Insurance Company On A Regular Basis

 Most auto insurance policies are written for a term of six months.
 This means that twice a year you can easily renew or drop your coverage.

 Every six months, or at least once a year, ask yourself whether your current coverage is sufficient or redundant.
 For example, if you just got roadside assistance through a recently opened credit card, you can drop your policy’s roadside assistance.
 Or if you’ve started driving for Lyft, add on coverage for rideshare vehicles.

 Similarly, you should compare quotes from different companies each time your policy comes up for renewal.
 It takes only a few minutes to shop around — especially if you use an insurance marketplace.
 This is especially true if your situation has changed recently; if your teenager just got licensed, for example.